danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Units for the time used in the legend can be changed using the “change
-physical unit settings” in the d)ata menu.
+physical unit settings” in the :ref:`sec:menu-d`.
 Changing the units of column
 zero corresponds to the time (appears as the first row in the
 ‘splash.units’ file).